SciBorgs/SciGuides/projects/DifferentialDrive.md

 This method ensures that our simulated sensors provide accurate feedback as the robot "moves" in the simulation, allowing us to test and tweak our code.
 ## Logging: Capturing Important Data

 Now let’s talk about logging.
-Logging is crucial for understanding how our robot behaves over time, diagnosing issues, and improving performance.
-We’re going to use Monologue for logging, which gives us a structured way to record and analyze data from the robot’s systems.
+Logging, or telemetry, is a way of recording information in real time.
+That information might include data from sensors, estimated positions, what command is running, etc. Logging is crucial for understanding how our robot behaves over time, diagnosing issues, and improving performance.
+Read the [Telemetry doc](/reference-sheets/Telemetry.md) to learn more about logging and how we do it!

+We’re going to use a tool called Monologue for logging, which gives us a structured way to record and analyze data from the robot’s systems.
 This should already be set up in the `configureGameBehavior` method in `Robot.java`.
 You should see the following lines:

 ```java
     Monologue.setupMonologue(this, "/Robot", false, true);